hernantz/blog/content/the-sorry-state-of-jquery-plugins.md

 Date: 2016-03-31
 Category: Programming
 Tags: backbone, javascript, bootstrap, jquery
-Summary: A rant on plugins and widgets that do too much.
+Summary: Customization is not enough, some plugins simply do too much.

 When adding jQuery widgets to enhance your web app, you'll find **two possible